aregsar/aregcode/blog/2019/dotnetcore-understanding-aspnet-endpoint-routing/index.md

     app.UseAuthorization();

-    app.UseMyMiddleware();
+    //this middlewre will inspect the resolved Endpoint object and
+    //only process the request if it indicates a GET request to the '/mine' URL app.UseMyMiddleware();
 ```

-> Unfortunately at present ASP.NET Core can not configure dynamic middleware pipelines based on routes.
-So we still have to add all middleware that the application will need to the pipeline, even if only certain routes require certain middleware.

 ## Conclusion

-Endpoint routing allows apps to determine the endpoint that will be dispatched early in the middleware pipeline so later middleware can use that information to provide features not possible with the current pipeline configuration.
+Endpoint routing allows ASP.NET Core applications to determine the endpoint that will be dispatched, early on in the middleware pipeline, so that later middleware can use that information to provide features not possible with the current pipeline configuration.

-This makes the framework more flexible and allows the decoupling of the route matching functionality from the route dispatching functionality that until now was all bundled in with the MVC middleware.
+This makes the ASP.NET Core framework more flexible since it decouples the route matching and resolution functionality from the endpoint dispatching functionality, which until now was all bundled in with the MVC middleware.